 Terms of Business

-- We will arrange an examination (if required) of your client within four weeks of thedate of your acceptance in writing or by e-mail of these terms of business, and provision of your clients’ medical records at your expense.
+- We will arrange an examination (if required) of your client within four weeks of last of the date of your acceptance in writing or by e-mail of these terms of business, the provision of your clients’ medical records at your expense, and your letter of instruction on letterhead.
 If you are an agency could you ensure that you also send a copy of the original letter of instruction.
 Please advise your client to attend with photographic proof of identity such as a passport or driving license.
 If your client does not speak fluent English, please arrange for an independent interpreter to attend.
 PLEASE NOTE: We request that all physical correspondence and records come to the letterhead address above and not to the consulting rooms; thank you.

 - For personal injury cases we charge £400.00 an hour unless exceptional circumstances apply, subject to a minimum of £600.00.
 Should there be any variation to this charge, you have no liability until you receive and accept a letter of variation from a company director.
 You should expect that a refraction and field testing will be required as per costs below.
 Any medical records received after the client has attended for examination will only be incorporated into the report on receipt of a supplementary fee.
 All fees are subject to VAT at the standard rate.